artursouza/java-sdk/examples/src/main/java/io/dapr/examples/invoke/http/README.md

   }
 }
 ```

-The `ExposerServiceController` is a is a Spring REST controller that handles the invoking action as a POST.
+`DaprApplication.start()` Method will run an Spring Boot application that registers the `DemoServiceController`, which exposes the invoking action as a POST request.
 The Dapr's sidecar is the one that performs the actual call to the controller, based on the binding features and the remote invocation action.

 This Spring Controller exposes the `say` method.
 The method retrieves metadata from the headers and prints them along with the current date in console.
 The actual response from method is the formatted current date.
 See the code snippet below: